nightseas/pcduino3_nano_a20/README.md

 apt-get upgrade
 ```

-So far the Linux 4.x + Ubuntu system is running well, but with an ugly terminal interface.
+So far the Linux 4.x + Ubuntu system is running well, but with an ugly terminal interface if you choose NANO or DEVELOPER image.
 Let's install Lubuntu desktop (about 1.3GB) online with apt tool.
 ```sh
 sudo apt-get install lubuntu-desktop
 ```